zhouandrewc/anime-sales-prediction/README.md

 * [Presentation](presentation)

 A [PDF](presentation/project_two_presentation_zhou_andrew.pdf) of the presentation given at bootcamp.
 Note that significant work was done and adjustments were made after the presentation was given and the current results are rather different, though much more reliable.

+## Limitations and Further Work

+Our project mostly functions as proof of concept rather than as a decision-making or prognosticating tool; it cannot be used to predict whether an anime will succeed before it airs.
+Certain features used are unlikely to be available when an anime is unreleased, and others develop, accumulate, and change over time.
+Additionally, the data are from Western sources and so may lack predictivity compared to comparable Japanese data.
+Improvements to the model might include tracking time series data, analyzing trends, and more generally acknowledging the time-dependent nature of our features.

 ## Acknowledgments